Published on

 Step 2.
 Select the "Apps" or "App Manager" option;

 Step 3.
-Find Android Auto (use the search function, as it may not appear in the standard apps list);
+Find Android Auto app (use the search function, as it may not appear in the standard apps list);

 Apps list